rspect2014/retro-fever-template/README.md

 Make sure to check out the `README.md` file in the project directory that the template creates, for instructions on how to get started.

+## Acknowledgements

+Large portions of this template is based on the luminus-template project Copyright © 2012 Yogthos

 ## License